CentaurusInfra/arktos/docs/design-proposals/cloud-edge-communication/cloud-edge-communication-framework.md

 We want to implement the communication framework based on the network layer 3, and also we need to solve the ip address conflict and security problems.
 We can use ip translation to do this.

-We need to add the gateway/proxy for the edge site and the cloud for the communication, we call it edgegateway in each edge site, and in addition to communication, cloudgateway in responsible for central control.
-We don't expose the network to the cloud or the edge site(cause too much attach surface), we expose the services to the gateway.
+We need to add the gateway/proxy for the edge site and the cloud for the communication, we call it edgegateway in each edge site, and in addition to communication, cloudgateway is responsible for central control.
+We don't expose the network to the cloud or the edge site(cause too much attack surface), we expose the services to the gateway.

 Here we want to introduce a concept "virtual presence":
 * It is a local virtual presentation of remote services